Cyrine Abdelnour: Personal life

 Abdelnour is married to Lebanese businessman Farid Rahme.
-In 2007, she gave birth to their first child, a daughter named Talia.
+In 2011, she gave birth to their first child, a daughter named Taliya.
 Abdelnour is a practicing Christian.
 In 2015, after being attacked by many cyber trolls for celebrating Easter of that year, she defended her religious beliefs during an interview with Al Ghad Radio.
 Cyrine Abdelnour stated to the hosts, "I'm Christian and it's not like I surprised anyone with the news.
 It's all our fault (artists) for not discussing our religion in public."
 Her online harassment during Easter marked an event, which saw many other Arab Christians celebrities being harassed by extremists for celebrating Easter openly.

 In March 2018, she gave birth to her son, Cristiano Rahme.